takhtart/Piraten-Kapern/logbook.md

 #Jan 13, 2023
-Finished ReRoll Implementation (Tested And Working) - Full Turn Can Now Be Simulated Implemented 2 Players Within PiratenKarpen.java
+Finished ReRoll Implementation (Tested And Working) - Full Turn Can Now Be Simulated Implemented 2 Players Within PiratenKarpen.java Removed Unnecessary Imports From PiratenKarpen.java and formatted output Set Score, Skull and CurrentRoll Variables To Private so they cannot be modified outside the Player Package, Minor Formatting To End Turn Statement (Player.java)